top of page

 We love the tall and stretchy llamas with refined, beautiful faces.
 If they are colorful and silky, it’s even better!

-Family and group visits welcome.
-Contact us for scheduling and pricing.
-(530) 913-6035
+Family and group visits are welcome.

 Llamas for sale – Please contact us if you see anything you like.